 “My students love to practice with seasonal sentence scrambles!
-Students choose a bag of words, read them, arrange them to make a complete sentence, and then write the complete sentence on the recording sheet.
-Grab them HERE!”
+Students choose a bag of words, read them, arrange them to make a complete sentence, and then write the complete sentence on the recording sheet.”

-Do you have any advice for teachers who are having a hard time getting their students to transfer sentence writing skills to their independent writing?
+How do you get kids to transfer sentence writing skills to their independent writing?

 “I have seen immediate improvement/mastery with writing Pen Pal letters!
 This is a very powerful way to get kids writing and be focused on grammar!”

 “I have my students self-check each piece of writing with the sentence checklist from the Lucky Little Toolkit.
 Eventually, they don’t need the checklists anymore because they stop making the same mistakes!”